CNN TV

 On a personal note, I feel ashamed of every American media network.
 I can’t understand how you guys have a conscience knowing that Ron Paul has the stances, support, and clean honest past that would do our country proud.
 He is the only one that can defeat a democrat, and the only way we can avoid another depression.
 I hope the media can open their eyes in the next few weeks and know they did the right thing, instead of saying what is told to be said and worrying about your jobs.

-Michael M. December 20th, 2007 5:28 pm ET
+December 20, 2007 at 5:28 pm |

 Jack,